Philosocode/philosocode-blog/_posts/courses/web-hero/html/1-intro/2019-02-01-into-to-html.md

 ***

 ## Summary
 Good job making it through the first lesson!
-You should be able to recognize some elements now, but there is still much, much more to learn!
+You should be able to recognize a few HTML elements now, but there is still much, much more to learn!
 This is a small, but important step on your journey to becoming a web developer.

 Here's what we covered this lesson: